The Challenge for EU Constitutional Law

 Chapter 3: The Trajectory of EU Constitutional Law

-I. INTRODUCTION This chapter will retrace the trajectory of EU constitutional law as it has developed through case law and Treaty reforms, using the chart in Figure 2.1.
+3. The trajectory of EU constitutional law I. INTRODUCTION This chapter will retrace the trajectory of EU constitutional law as it has developed through case law and Treaty reforms, using the chart in Figure 2.1.
 As EU constitutional law emerged incrementally rather than in one constitutional moment, it can best be understood in its historical development.1 For the purposes of this book, it is important to understand how layer upon layer of the different phases of European integration have added to liberal and socially embedded constitutionalism EU style – especially up until 2004, that magical turning point for rights protection and democratic life respectively as a consequence of Eastern Enlargement.2 Thus, the focus will be on developments up until that year, including changes made by the Treaty of Lisbon except for the restatements of the EU’s value and programmatic base, which are the subject of Chapter 5.
 The initial purpose of the EEC was economic integration, and EU constitutional law first developed an ‘economic constitution’.3 A ‘political constitution’,4 institutionalising democracy under liberal paradigms, only emerged later, through a series of Treaty reforms from 1987 up to the Treaty of Lisbon in 2009.5 It was accompanied by the ‘civic constitution’, offering judicial protection for the economic constitution, but also citizens’ and human rights.
-Whether a ‘social constitution’ ever emerged is contested: while some view this as the neglected aspect of European constitutionalism,6 others have maintained that democracy and citizenship have developed as a ‘converse inverted pyramid’, in that social rights (and implicitly social constitutionalism) emerged even before...
+Whether a ‘social constitution’ ever emerged is contested: while some view this as the neglected aspect of European constitutionalism,6 others have maintained that democracy and citizenship have developed as a ‘converse inverted pyramid’, in that social rights...

 You are not authenticated to view the full text of this chapter or article.